WhitelistVideo

 How to enable Restricted Mode on desktop (Chrome)

-1. Go to youtube.com and sign into your child's account
+1. Go to youtube.com and sign into your child’s account.

-4. Toggle it to On
+4. Switch it to On.

 How to enable Restricted Mode on iPhone/iPad (YouTube app)

-2. Tap the profile icon at the top right
+2. Tap the profile icon, then Settings.

 How to enable Restricted Mode on Android

-1. Open the YouTube app
+1. Open the YouTube app.

-2. Tap the profile icon
+2. Tap the profile icon > Settings > General.

 The honest assessment